johnalpha74/my-portfolio/README.md

 Hello there I am Sean John the Full Stack Software Developer.
 I design and develop amazing websites.
 This is my portfolio to showcase and test my skills in HTML and CSS.

 # Live Demo
-Here is a [link]( https://johnalpha74.github.io/my-portfolio/)git to my portoflio.
+Here is a [link]( https://johnalpha74.github.io/my-portfolio/) git to my portoflio.

 # Project Name